-At SMART Garden Offices, we offer 7 unique ranges, available in over 60 different sizes, with 13 colours, seven doubled-glazed window styles, three types of door, and a range of exterior and interior fixtures and fittings.
+At SMART Garden Offices, we offer 7 unique ranges, available in over 60 different sizes, with 13 colours, seven doubled-glazed window styles, three types of doors, and a range of exterior and interior fixtures and fittings.
 There is a design to suit every taste.
 That’s why we offer a complimentary site consultation.
 We’ll help you consider every aspect of how you intend to use your garden room.

 The Small Details That Make a Large Difference

 There will be some practical things to think of too, such as how close your outdoor dining space is to the kitchen.
-Or you might even decide to create your own outdoor kitchen, complete with cooking facilities and washing area.
+Or you might even decide to create your own outdoor kitchen, complete with cooking facilities and a washing area.

 Plants can also add another dimension to your entertaining area.
-Not only can they be used as a screen for prying eyes, they can protect against the wind and even be a talking point.
+Not only can they be used as a screen for prying eyes, but they can also protect against the wind and even be a talking point.
 An exotic garden in a cool climate can create interest and intrigue.
 Likewise, perfumed plants such as the Star Jasmine, provide a wonderful scent in the Summer and an evergreen wall all year long.

 Garden accessories can also bring an outdoor entertaining area to life.
 If you’re looking for something different, why not try Not On The High Street or Etsy?
 Think lanterns for soft lighting, outdoor fairy lights, a stone-built fire pit for cooler evenings, and a hammock for those really looking to relax in your company.
 If you have a theme, don’t be afraid to carry this into your garden room either.